mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ## Combo box

+The `Autocomplete` renders an input and a popup, after triggered by a pointer or keyboard, that displays a list of items from the `options` prop.
 The value must be chosen from a predefined set of allowed values.

 {{"demo": "ComboBox.js"}}